Nyae44/Nyae44/README.md

 # Hi, I'm Daley Nyae! 👋

-I am a passionate CS student at Technical University of Mombasa, driven by a curiosity for technology and a love for writing.
+I am a passionate CS student at Technical University of Mombasa, driven by the curiosity for technology and a love for writing.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 [![GitHub Streak](https://streak-stats.demolab.com/?user=nyae44&theme=dark)](https://git.io/streak-stats)